Parks in this Network

 The Southwest Network Collaboration

 The Southwest Network Collaboration (SWNC) is a joint effort between the natural resource inventory & monitoring programs of the National Park Service (NPS) and U.S. Fish and Wildlife Service (USFWS).
 The NPS partners are the Sonoran Desert Network, Chihuahuan Desert Network, and Southern Plains Network.
-The USFWS partners are the Sonoran and Chihuahuan Deserts Zone and Southern Plains and Playa Zone.
+The USFWS partners are the Sonoran and Chihuahuan Deserts Zone and Plains and Playa Zone.
 Through this collaboration, the programs share monitoring protocols as well as data collection and reporting duties.
 The goal of the SWNC is to improve effectiveness and efficiency across all five networks.

 Under the SWNC, the networks, in varying combinations, share protocols, training, data management, and reporting responsibilities for eight different protocols: air quality, climate, invasive exotic plants, groundwater, landbirds, surface water (streams and seeps/springs/tinajas), and terrestrial vegetation & soils, as well as trailmaster cameras.
 A complete breakdown of which protocols and responsibilities are shared among which networks can be found at the SWNC SharePoint site (DOI only).